TWILIGHTCLOUDCODERZ/Pangea-Securathon-Showdown/README.md

 ### Adding Environment Variables

-Add these variables to a `.env` file located in the root of your project.
-This file should not be tracked by version control to protect your secrets.
+Add these variables to a `.env` file located in the root of our project.

 REACT_APP_AWS_ACCESS_KEY_ID=your_aws_access_key_id
 REACT_APP_AWS_SECRET_ACCESS_KEY=your_aws_secret_access_key